-Internal or external communication via electronic means is not permitted.
-The use of mobile telephones during the event - other than in an emergency situation - may lead to exclusion.
+Internal or external communication via electronic means (mobile phones included) durint the rally is not permitted - other than in an emergency situation - and may lead to exclusion.

 Improper conduct

 All improper, fraudulent or unsportsmanlike behaviour of the crew, members of the crew or persons for whom the crew is responsible may be penalised up to and including exclusion.